Mazarine Buys Bacchus — And Names GEO as the Reason

 That's the trade-press version.
 The real news sits in three places — and only the French press surfaced two of them.

-One: Menzies named GEO on the record
+One: Menzies Named GEO on the Record

 Bacchus cofounder Anouschka Menzies, justifying the sale to WWD, didn't anchor the rationale in scale, geography, or client roster.
 She anchored it in retrieval.
 "In a world increasingly driven by artificial intelligence, opinion-led editorial content stands out within saturated digital feeds and propels brands to the forefront of GEO [generative engine optimization], a considerable asset for Mazarine's client portfolio."

 That sentence is the structural shift, named on the record, in a luxury PR M&A announcement.
 It is — as far as the public record shows — the first time the cofounder of a major luxury PR agency has cited generative engine optimization as a reason her company sold.
+The venture side of the same repricing is now being confirmed on the strategic-buyer side.

 WWD framed Bacchus as VIC access.
 CB News, reporting from Paris on the evening of June 16, framed it differently.
 Thierry Wojciak's piece described the deal as bringing Mazarine "des expertises complémentaires en communication corporate, gestion de crise et protection de la réputation" — corporate comms, crisis management, and reputation protection.